jasmine-rios/AWS-SAA-003/AWS-well-architected-framework.md

 Data classification provides a way to categorize organizational data based on criticality and sensitivity

-This can help you determine appropriate protection
+This can help you determine appropriate protection and retention controls

+It is critical to understand the type and classification of data your workload is processing, the associated business processes, where the data is stored, and who the data owner is

+You should also have understanding of the applicable legal and compliance requirements of your workload, and what data controls need to be enforced

 Best Practices for classifying data: